 Assistance from the management might take the form of answering questions about the application, helping applicants who might have literacy, vision, or language challenges, and, in general, make it possible for interested parties to apply for assisted housing.
 Applicants with disabilities may be provided an alternative method of having their application processed as a result of their disability.
+Management assistance will be available upon request.
+This may take the form of answering questions about the application, helping applicants who might have literacy, vision, or limited English Proficiency challenges via oral or written translation or large print, and, in general, make it possible for interested parties to apply for assisted housing.
+Applicants may bring an individual with them, to help with the application, if desired.

-An application must be completed by every applicant who wishes to be considered for an apartment.
+Every applicant who wishes to be considered for an apartment must complete an application.
 If an apartment is not immediately available, applicant will be placed on the application log (waiting list).
 Applicants on the waiting list are not guaranteed an apartment.
-Applications must be processed according to the tenant selection plan which will determine the applicant's eligibility.
+All applicants must complete a full application then the application must be processed according to the tenant selection plan which will determine the applicant's eligibility.